 HOURS: Urgent care is available Monday through Friday from 5pm to 10pm and on weekends and holidays from 8am to 8pm.

 Patients are evaluated in our Triage Room adjacent to our Emergency Department.
-If lab work is done (other than a monospot, throat culture or urine sample) the visit is automatically elevated to an Emergency Department visit.
+If more than basic lab work or X-rays are done, the visit is automatically elevated to an Emergency Department visit.

 Urgent Care is the place to come for…